 Well, this might not be a good example.
 Say, we are interacting with our boss:

 - Can see availability from Google Calendar but still want to confirm availability with invitees before setting up a meeting (especially small ones)

 - Submitted a sick leave request in the system with detailed reasons but still want to tell the supervisor in person

-I can say this is because people want to make sure the message is delivered as the cost of reconfirming is low and the cost of the message failed to deliver is high.
+I can say this is because people want to make sure the message is delivered, as the cost of reconfirming is low, and the cost of the message failing to deliver is high.
 (And you also don’t want to lose a friend or at least figure out why the friend didn’t reply to you in the previous example!)
-People always have fears of the unknown and if they can turn it into known, why not?
+People always have fears of the unknown, and if they can turn it into known, why not?

-I guess that’s why IMs have the read recipients and ‘last seen’ function
+I guess that’s why IMs have the read receipts and ‘last seen’ function.

 Hmmm, I hate read-receipts; I’d rather eat an apple.